Why an Orthodontic Headgear?

 There are two basic functions of headgear.
 One is called a retraction headgear and its function is to retard the forward growth of the upper jaw.
 A protraction headgear, on the other hand tends to move the upper jaw forward faster than normal.
 It also stabilizes the lower jaw.

 Orthodontists use headgear appliances mostly on young adults while they are still growing.
 This is to take advantage of the bones in the jaws before they are fully developed.
 It becomes almost impossible to achieve the same results without orthognathic surgery once the jaws are fully grown and developed.

 There are also basically two types of headgear.
 One is the facebow and the other is the J hook.
 The facebow has a single strap which attaches to the braces in your mouth and goes around your neck.
 The J hook also has a wire that attaches to your braces, and fits over your head as well as behind your neck.
 Actually, the headgear creates extra anchorage.
 This often decreases the amount of time the patient spends wearing braces and also improves the end result.

 Extra Effort for End Result

 During certain physical activities such as athletics, or when eating, the patient should remove the headgear.
+It may also be necessary to remove any rubber bands for eating.
 All treatments requiring headgear necessitate extra effort on the part of the patient.
 However, it is well-worth it once the braces are removed to reveal a beautiful smile with attractive teeth alignment.

 Teeth are not solidified with the bone.
 There are thousands of tiny fibers which attach the tooth to the surrounding bone.
 Slow orthodontic movement of the tooth, not only stretches these fibers.
 It also “pushes” the bone in front of the movement and leaves a “void” in the bone behind the tooth.
 After the tooth is moved into its proper position, a retainer holds it in that position for a period of time.
 This allows the fibers to equalize and bone to be resorbed in front and filled in behind.